 What Is Cerebral Palsy?

-For the most part, cerebral palsy results from some damage that affects the brain development of a fetus or preterm infant.
+For the most part, cerebral palsy results from brain damage development of a fetus or preterm infant.
 Symptoms include tremors, difficulty performing fine motor skills, speech, and involuntary movements.
 Symptoms vary from person to person.
 For some, their cognition may be reduced, whereas others are only affected physically.

 Currently, there is no cure for CP, but in many cases, proper prenatal care and monitoring during delivery may prevent it.